null

 Candleholders and candlesticks

 The candlestick is a more intimate object.
 Small in size, it was used in every room of the house, right up to the bedroom.
-As we saw earlier, throughout the 18th and early 19th centuries, candlelight was an integral part of furnishing.
+As we have already seen, throughout the 18th and early 19th centuries, candlelight was an integral part of furnishing.
 Candleholders, which could be easily carried and moved, were placed on bedside tables, dining room tables, living room fireplaces or on small pieces of furniture made especially for them.
 They can also be used as toilet or writing accessories.

 Pair of candlesticks, Restoration period